SadiqRaja1/ToDo_Project/README.md

-# My Full-Stact Todo App
+# My Full-Stack Todo App
 A full-stack application with a React frontend and Node.js backend.
 Users can manage tasks.

 ## Project Structure